 - Blackbird Media Lab: Houses production rooms, a TV studio, cyclorama green screen, editing bays, offices, and class labs for the cinema media arts major and university marketing. - Dance Annex: Houses three of the four dance studios, lockers, practice and conditioning space.
-Dance studios are equipped with L'Air sprung floors, mirrors, and barres. - Decker Hall: Houses administrative offices, the Center for Student Life, Center for Intercultural Engagement, Information Technology Services, the Mail Distribution Center, Create (dining venue), services for adult students, the esports lab, and several other offices and classrooms including the academic departments of computer science, English, history & political science, mathematics, modern languages, and teacher education.
-Also located in Decker Hall are the Center for Security Studies & Cyber Defense, the Genesys [technology training] Center, and the Situation Room (modeled after the White House SR). - Hardacre Hall: Houses the Falls School of Business (including the Star Trading Room and the Dunkin Digital Media Lab), University Police and Security Services, and the facilities department. - Hartung Hall: Houses several offices and classrooms, laboratories, a lecture hall, and the academic departments of biology; nursing; physical sciences & engineering; psychology; and social work & criminal justice. - Krannert Hall: Houses classrooms, laboratories, practice and rehearsal rooms, recital venues, a MIDI lab, a recording studio, faculty studios, and the Wilson Galleries, as well as the academic departments of music, theatre, & dance, and communication & design arts.
-The first floor of the facility also houses the engineering center, including lab facilities for engineering students. - Robert A. Nicholson University Library: A merger of the Wilson (undergraduate) and Byrd (seminary) libraries; houses the university's library collections, computer labs, group study rooms, "Commuter Corner" lounge, the Kissinger Academic Center for Excellence, Student Accessibility Services, the Scholar's Nest Honors Commons, the archives for Anderson University and the Church of God (Anderson, Ind.), the Elizabeth and James York Reading Room, and various special collections. - School of Theology and Christian Ministry: Houses the Adam W. Miller Chapel, Tallen Hall, academic classrooms, faculty and administrative offices, and "The Common Place" student lounge. - Welcome Center: Connected to Decker Hall; houses the offices of Admissions, Financial Aid & Scholarships, the University Registrar, and Educational Support Services.
+All dance studios are equipped with L'Air sprung floors, mirrors, and barres. - Decker Hall: Houses administrative offices, the Center for Student Life, the Center for Intercultural Engagement, Information Technology Services, the Mail Distribution Center, Create (dining venue), services for adult students, the esports lab, the Center for Security Studies and Cyber Defense, and several other offices and classrooms including the academic departments of computer science, English & modern languages, history & political science, mathematics, and teacher education. - Edwards Hall: Houses classrooms, faculty & administrative offices, Adam W. Miller Chapel, and "The Common Place" student lounge. - Hardacre Hall: Houses the Falls School of Business (including the Star Trading Room and Dunkin Digital Media Lab), the office of Marketing & Communications, University Police & Security Services, and HES Facilities Management. - Hartung Hall: Houses several offices and classrooms, laboratories, a lecture hall, and the academic departments of biology; nursing; physical sciences and engineering; psychology; and social work and criminal justice. - Krannert Hall: Houses classrooms, laboratories, practice and rehearsal rooms, recital venues, a MIDI lab, a recording studio, faculty studios, and the Wilson Galleries, as well as the academic departments of music, theatre, dance, and communication & design arts.
+The first floor of the facility houses the engineering center, including lab facilities for engineering students. - Robert A. Nicholson University Library: A merger of the Wilson (undergraduate) and Byrd (seminary) libraries; houses the university's library collections, computer labs, group study rooms, the Kissinger Academic Center for Excellence (KACE), Student Accessibility Services (SAS), Scholar's Nest Honors Commons, the Archives for Anderson University and the Church of God (Anderson, Ind.), the Elizabeth and James York Reading Room, and various special collections. - Welcome Center: Connected to Decker Hall; houses the offices of Admissions, Financial Aid and Scholarships, the University Registrar, and Educational Support Services.